The Process of Preparing and Completing a QDRO

 Ultimately, the retirement plan administrator has to approve the QDRO, ensuring that it meets all the requirements under the plan and federal law, and then enforce and apply the division or payments from that retirement asset or benefit as set forth in QDRO.
 Therefore, it is crucial that the QDRO be in the proper form and have all the required elements so it can be approved by the plan administrator and the monies from these retirement assets disbursed appropriately as outlined in the order.

 After going through an entire divorce, the parties are typically emotionally raw, exhausted, and ready to be done.
-Although the QDRO process typically takes place near the end of the road, it’s important to remain vigilant and ensure your QDRO is properly drafted.
+Although the QDRO process typically takes place near the end of the road, it’s important to remain vigilant and ensure your QDRO is properly drafted as these retirement benefits can make up a substantial portion of the parties’ assets.

 One excellent way to ensure your QDRO is going to be accepted and is implementable is by choosing an attorney with necessary experience and education to properly calculate, prepare and implement the QDRO.